 Ground/work highlights the balance between fragility and resilience that both nature and the passage of time reveal, while offering fresh experiences with every visit.

 In development for several years, this exhibition comes to fruition at a moment of dislocation, isolation, and uncertainty.
 The familiar experiences of being outdoors and encountering works of art have taken on new meaning in our unexpectedly changed world, offering the comforts of nature and culture, community and solitude, engagement and reflection.

 Ground/work is organized by the Clark Art Institute with guest curators Molly Epstein and Abigail Ross Goodman.

 Ground/work is made possible by Denise Littlefield Sobel.
 Major support for Ground/work is provided by Karen and Robert Scott and Paul Neely.
-Additional funding is generously provided by the Terra Foundation for American Art; the National Endowment for the Humanities: Exploring the human endeavor; Maureen Fennessy Bousa and Edward P. Bousa; Amy and Charlie Scharf; Elizabeth Lee; Chrystina and James Parks; Howard M. Shapiro and Shirley Brandman; Joan and Jim Hunter; and James and Barbara Moltz; and a gift in honor of Marilyn and Ron Walter.
+Additional funding is generously provided by the Terra Foundation for American Art; the National Endowment for the Humanities: Exploring the human endeavor; Maureen Fennessy Bousa and Edward P. Bousa; Amy and Charlie Scharf; Elizabeth Lee; MASS MoCA; Chrystina and James Parks; Howard M. Shapiro and Shirley Brandman; Joan and Jim Hunter; James and Barbara Moltz; and a gift in honor of Marilyn and Ron Walter.